falcosecurity/falco-website/content/en/blog/falco-0-36-0/index.md

 ## Deprecated features

-It's sad to see features go, but sometimes we need to remove them in order to focus on what matters for the adopters.
-This is what maintainers are proposing for deprecation in the next Falco version:
+It's sad to see features go, but sometimes we need to remove something in order to focus on what matters for our adopters.
+This is what maintainers are proposing for deprecation in the next Falco version 0.37.0:

 - The optional rate-limiter mechanism, since it seems to be no longer used and it also can discard events including potentially critical alerts
 - The `--userspace` option, since the corresponding feature and the associated projects in the Falco organization have not been maintained for years
 - The `stats` command args option.
 This is being replaced by the `metrics` configuration.
-- The `falco-driver-loader` script.
-This is going to be implemented in `falcoctl` to improve Falco's driver loading capabilities and make it easier to maintain and contribute to.
+- The `falco-driver-loader` bash script.
+The driver loading functionality is going to be implemented in `falcoctl` to improve Falco's driver loading capabilities and make it easier to maintain and contribute to.

 ## Try it out